Remember

 Remember.

-- “Remember” as a Reflection of Interconnectedness: The poem unfolds as a series of imperatives—“Remember”—each drawing attention to an aspect of existence that shapes who we are.
-Harjo begins by asking us to remember the celestial bodies, then moves to our birth, our parents, the earth itself, and all living things.
-This progression highlights the idea that we are not isolated individuals but are intrinsically linked to everything around us.
-The poem suggests that true understanding comes from listening to the stories of the natural world and recognizing the legacies of those who came before us.
+The poem unfolds as a series of powerful imperatives, each beginning with the word “Remember.”
+These commands draw attention to various aspects of existence that shape who we are.
+Harjo begins by asking readers to remember the celestial bodies, then progresses to the miracle of birth, the sacrifices of parents, the earth itself, and all living things.
+This progression highlights the central idea that humanity is not composed of isolated individuals but is intrinsically linked to everything around us.
+True understanding, the poem suggests, comes from listening to the stories of the natural world and recognizing the legacies of those who came before us.

 “Remember your birth, how your mother struggled